TobiaszCudnik/taskbot/www/pages/content/faq.md

 ### FAQ
+1. What steps do I need to take to start using TaskBot?
+2. How to configure Multi Inbox?
+3. How to enable the keyboard shortcuts?
+4. Which of the keyboard shortcuts are useful for TaskBot?

 #### What steps do I need to take to start using TaskBot?
 **TaskBot** configures itself automatically, this includes: